Degree spectra of homeomorphism types of compact Polish spaces: Cone-avoidance

-We remind the reader that~$\V(\hil)$ is a topological space endowed with the lower Vietoris topology.
+We remind the reader that~$\V(\hil)$ is a countably-based topological space endowed with the lower Vietoris topology.
 In the next statement, the notions of computable overtness and closure are meant in that topology.

-\begin{Lemma} Let~$D\in\V(\hil)$ and~$\epsilon>0$.
-There exists a computably overt set~$\A\subseteq\V(\hil)$ containing~$D$ and contained in the closure of the set of~$\epsilon$-deformations of~$D$. \end{Lemma} \begin{proof} Let~$\F\subseteq\V(\hil)$ be the family of finite sets of rational points, which can be indexed in an obvious way.
-We are going to define~$\A$ in such a way that: \begin{enumerate} \item $\F\cap\A$ is dense in~$\A$, \item $\F\cap\A$ is computably enumerable, \item Every element of~$\F\cap\A$ is contained in some~$\epsilon$-deformation of~$D$. \end{enumerate} The first two conditions imply that~$\A$ is computably overt, because it is the closure of a computable dense sequence.
+\begin{lemma} Let~$K\subseteq \hil$ be a compact set and~$\epsilon>0$.
+There exists a computably overt set~$\A\subseteq\V(\hil)$ with~$K\in \A$, such that~$\A$ is contained in the closure of the set of~$\epsilon$-deformations of~$K$. \end{lemma} \begin{proof} Let~$\F\subseteq\V(\hil)$ be the family of finite sets of rational points, which can be computably indexed in an obvious way.
+We are going to define~$\A$ in such a way that: \begin{enumerate} \item $\F\cap\A$ is dense in~$\A$ (w.r.t.~the lower Vietoris topology), \item $\F\cap\A$ is computably enumerable, \item Every element of~$\F\cap\A$ is contained in some~$\epsilon$-deformation of~$K$. \end{enumerate} The first two conditions imply that~$\A$ is computably overt, because it is the closure of a computable sequence listing the elements of~$\F\cap \A$.

-The first and third conditions imply that~$\A$ is contained in the closure of the set of~$\epsilon$-deformations of~$D$:~$\A$ is contained in the closure of~$\F\cap\A$, and each element of~$\F\cap\A$ is a subset of an~$\epsilon$-deformation~$C$ of~$D$, so belongs to the closure of~$\{C\}$ (the lower Vietoris closed open sets are upwards closed, equivalently the lower Vietoris closed sets are downwards closed).
+The first and third conditions imply that~$\A$ is contained in the closure of the set of~$\epsilon$-deformations of~$K$:~$\A$ is the closure of~$\F\cap\A$, and each element of~$\F\cap\A$ is a subset of an~$\epsilon$-deformation~$K'$ of~$K$, so belongs to the closure of~$\{K'\}$ (the lower Vietoris closed open sets are upwards closed, equivalently the lower Vietoris closed sets are downwards closed).

 We now define~$\A$ satisfying these conditions.
-If~$D$ was perfect then we could just take some small ball around~$D$ in the Hausdorff metric.
+If~$K$ was perfect then we could just take some small rational ball in the Hausdorff metric containing~$K$.
 However we need a bit more work in the general case.